 This recipe for Cajun chicken is already fairly balanced with protein, carb and veggies, but I definitely prefer more vegetables with dinner – about half my plate.

 So if you are wondering what goes with Cajun chicken, I’d say just a simple and quick green salad!
 Since the cooking time is completely hands-off in this Instant Pot chicken breast recipe, you’ll have plenty of time to set the table and toss up a salad – even with healthy homemade dressing.

 More Ways to Make Instant Pot Chicken and Rice

 Instant Pot chicken recipes are always super popular and this easy Cajun chicken is just one way to do it.
 You can easily modify this recipe to change things up or to adjust it to your liking.

 Not a fan of spicy Cajun chicken?
-You can still make pressure cooker chicken and rice but try a milder Mexican seasoning (like Taco seasoning mix) and add tomatoes and corn to the rice.
+You can still make pressure cooker chicken and rice but try a milder Mexican seasoning (like Taco or chili seasoning mix) and add tomatoes and corn to the rice.

 How about an Italian version?
 Rub Italian herbs and salt + pepper on the chicken and stir in tomatoes, carrots, mushrooms for vegetables with the rice.
 I am thinking these veggies would still retain some bite even if cooked with brown rice (26 minutes).